dfinity/motoko/guide/guide.md

 ## Any type

 Type `Any` is the *top* type, i.e. the super-type of all types, (think Object in Java or C#).
-All values have type any.
+All values have type 'Any'.

 ## None type